 Marinminds serves as quartermaster to navigate you to the top 3 most secluded unexplored yacht destinations.
 There aren't many frontiers left in the world, pioneers have conquered world’s highest peaks and reached antarctica's deepest subglacial lakes.
-However if you are an explorer in search for adventure, pack your bags and prepare for a risky undertaking.
+However if you are an explorer in search for adventure, pack your bags and prepare for a risky undertaking on your luxury yacht.

 Tristan de Cunha, St Helena